rsdoiel/antenna/planet.md

 ---

-## Guterres: ‘Breaking point’ reached in Israel-Palestine conflict, urgent action needed on two-State solution
+## UN chief: Israeli-Palestinian conflict at ‘breaking point,’ urges push for two-State solution

 date: 2025-07-28, from: United Nations, Top Stories

-UN Secretary-General António Guterres has warned that the Israeli-Palestinian conflict has reached a breaking point, calling for bold political action to salvage the two-State solution and halt what he described as the systemic dismantling of peace efforts.&nbsp;
+UN Secretary-General António Guterres on Monday warned that the Israeli-Palestinian conflict is “at a breaking point” and headed toward a one-State reality marked by perpetual occupation and inequality, unless the international community takes urgent, irreversible steps to implement the two-State solution.

 <br>